 In March 2013 each institution received a set of individualised grant tables along with a grant letter and technical guidance which gives a comprehensive explanation of the contents of the tables.

-In October 2013, institutions will receive another set of tables, incorporating any changes since the March announcement.
+In October 2013, institutions received an updated set of tables, incorporating any changes since the March announcement.
+These tables include changes to:

 We are implementing an iterative three-stage process to calculate and review teaching funding allocations for each year.
 This aims to balance the need to pay grant from August, before student numbers are known, with the need to ensure, in the interests of fairness and accountability, that allocations finally reflect actual numbers of old- and new-regime students in the year.